2008 death of Casey White’s ex-girlfriend to be re-examined by investigators

 ALABAMA (WHNT) — The Limestone County Sheriff’s Office is reopening an investigation into the mysterious death of Casey White’s ex-girlfriend in 2008 as the hunt for the murder suspect and corrections officer Vicky White continues.

-The investigation involves the death of 31-year-old Christy Shelton, who was shot to death with a sawed-off shotgun, but at the time, her death was ruled a suicide.
+The investigation involves the death of 31-year-old Christy Shelton, who was shot to death with a sawed-off shotgun.
+Officials initially ruled her death a suicide.

-At the time of Shelton’s death, police said that White was there at the home in Lexington.
+At the time of Shelton’s death, police said White was there at her home in Lexington.
 But after an investigation, he was ruled out as a suspect.

 In a video sent to News 19, Somer Mitchell, the daughter of Christy Shelton, says when Casey White escaped with the assistance of prison guard Vicky White, it opened a range of uncontrollable emotions for her and her family who are seeking justice for her mother.